-For Ugochukwu Egwuatu, a trader in Nkwo Nnewi, lack of genuine support from government, is slowing down business in the area.
-“We’ve not really seen serious impact of the government over the years, especially the federal government.
-I thank God that Innoson has succeeded in drawing their attention to Nnewi, but beside producing the first made in Nigeria car, Nnewi has what it takes to lead industrial revolution in Nigeria.”
+For Ugochukwu Egwuatu, a trader in Nkwo Nnewi, lack of genuine support from the government, is slowing down business in the area.
+“We’ve not really seen the serious impact of the government over the years, especially the federal government.
+I thank God that Innoson has succeeded in drawing their attention to Nnewi, but beside producing the first made in Nigeria car, Nnewi has what it takes to lead an industrial revolution in Nigeria.”
 He continued: “We have Ministry of Science and Technology and money is voted every year, what have they achieved?
 Here in Nnewi, with no government support, you can see the result; our people are resilient.
-All we need is conducive environment to operate; power supply is still a major challenge.
+All we need is a conducive environment to operate; the power supply is still a major challenge.
 Notwithstanding, go to Nkwo Market, there’s nothing our people don’t produce; traders come from all over the country to buy goods.
 We are seriously contributing to the economy of this country.

-Sometimes, I feel that due to what happened during the civil war, the rest of the country seem to be afraid of empowering the Igbo man to achieve its full potential,” he said.
+Sometimes, I feel that due to what happened during the civil war, the rest of the country seems to be afraid of empowering the Igbo man to achieve its full potential,” he said.
 After he was sworn in as the governor of Anambra State, Chief Willie Obiano made public his intention to take the state beyond buying and selling and launch it into a new economic phase.
-To achieve this, the governor marshaled what he described as Four Pillars Of Development, which include Aggressive Mechanized Agriculture, Oil And Gas, Trade & Commerce, and Industrialisation.
+To achieve this, the governor marshalled what he described as Four Pillars Of Development, which include Aggressive Mechanized Agriculture, Oil And Gas, Trade & Commerce, and Industrialisation.

-Already, Anambra Sate hosts a large number of Industrial Clusters, but many have raised concern on the need to strengthen this advantage with an appropriate policy framework that will boost the indigenous capacity in the sector.
-It is hoped that the initiative will not only have a direct impact on wealth creation in the state, but will also bring down rate of unemployment.
-While the state is currently sealing agreement with international partners and investors to actualize its dream, a nest has been created at the Technology Incubation Centre Nnewi, to train youths under the State Youth Skills and Empowerment Scheme.
+Already, Anambra State hosts a large number of Industrial Clusters, but many have raised concern on the need to strengthen this advantage with an appropriate policy framework that will boost the indigenous capacity in the sector.
+It is hoped that the initiative will not only have a direct impact on wealth creation in the state but will also bring down the rate of unemployment.
+While the state is currently sealing an agreement with international partners and investors to actualize its dream, a nest has been created at the Technology Incubation Centre Nnewi, to train youths under the State Youth Skills and Empowerment Scheme.

-Already, the first 500 participants drawn from the 21 LGAs of the state are undergoing training at the centre, which is always beehive of activities.
-Though the Incubation Centre was put in place by the federal government as part of the efforts to train young Nigerians in the area of science and technology, the Anambra State government, under the present administration, has seen reasons to take advantage of the facility to spark industrial revolution.
+Already, the first 500 participants drawn from the 21 LGAs of the state are undergoing training at the centre, which is always a beehive of activities.
+Though the Incubation Centre was put in place by the federal government as part of the efforts to train young Nigerians in the area of science and technology, the Anambra State government, under the present administration, has seen reasons to take advantage of the facility to spark an industrial revolution.
 The programme is designed in a way that the 500 youths would attend classes three times a week for free, while the government provides them with feeding and transportation allowance.
 While the maximum period for the training is three months, there are some skills in the curriculum that runs for just a month.

-For instance, those in cosmetics, chemical and allied, food and agro processing and others don’t have to spend three moths; most of them will be rounding off soon.
+For instance, those in cosmetics, chemical and allied, food and agro-processing and others don’t have to spend three months; most of them will be rounding off soon.
 But for those into fabrication, building technology, foundry, auto spare parts and leatherwork and so on, they have to complete three months at the Centre.
 To ensure the trainees are grounded in their field of choice, a special scheme was developed to perfectly blend theoretical learning with practical.
 While resident entrepreneurs at the Centre serve as resource persons for the trainees in different fields, staff handle the theoretical aspects.
 With standard laboratories and workshops manned by scientists and engineers, who are professionals in those fields, the trainees have all is required to excel.

 There’s also provision for those in the fishery section to visit a fish and snail farm in Adazi community.
-“Aside from what we teach them here, the idea is to send them out to see proper industrial setting and have the opportunity to ask question.
+“Aside from what we teach them here, the idea is to send them out to see the proper industrial setting and have the opportunity to ask a question.
 Most of these industrialists started small, so this is an opportunity for the trainee to understand that you don’t need billions to become an entrepreneur,” one of the teaching staff hinted.
 Upon graduation, the youths will be provided with seed money by the state government to establish small- scale businesses so as to become self-reliant.
-Providing insight into the state government’s commitment towards ensuring the viability and sustainability of the empowerment programme, the then Commissioner for Science and Technology, Mr. Obi Nwankwo, said the programme is collaboration between Anambra State and Federal Ministry of Science & Technology.
+Providing insight into the state government’s commitment towards ensuring the viability and sustainability of the empowerment programme, the then Commissioner for Science and Technology, Mr Obi Nwankwo, said the programme is a collaboration between Anambra State and Federal Ministry of Science & Technology.
 “The federal government handles the area of management and administration, payment of the admin staff, procurement of some of the equipment and infrastructure development, while Anambra built all the facilities and structures at the centre.”
-According Nwankwo, who now heads Ministry of Public Utilities, apart from the participants getting necessary skills, the government sees the program as a key component of its economic enablers.
-“It will provide ready skilled work- force to support and service the state’s areas of needs in the governor Obiano’s Four-Pillars of Agriculture, Oil & Gas, Trade and Commerce and Industrialisation.
+According to Nwankwo, who now heads Ministry of Public Utilities, apart from the participants getting necessary skills, the government sees the program as a key component of its economic enablers.
+“It will provide a ready skilled workforce to support and service the state’s areas of needs in the governor Obiano’s Four-Pillars of Agriculture, Oil & Gas, Trade and Commerce and Industrialisation.